How we can give our dog's the nutrients that are being depleted from their food

 I can only testify that the studies reflect what I have seen in my veterinary practice.

-Since we had started HairQ test in 2012, I have seen clear patterns that allow me to adjust nutritional supplement profile of each patient.
+Since starting HairQ testing in 2012, I have seen clear patterns that allow me to adjust nutritional supplement profile of each patient.
 I have seen high levels of heavy metals in dogs that consume fish and fish oil, and high levels of arsenic in dogs that eat rice.
 We have also detected a variety of deficiencies and excesses linked directly to health problems.

 Ultimately, the key to your dog’s good health and longevity is a well nourished and toxin free body.